 - Air bags are designed to protect adults and older children but can seriously hurt a young child or infant.

-- If your child must sit in the front seat, it is important to turn the air bag off.
+- If your child under 13 years of age must sit in the front seat, it’s important to turn the air bag off.

 - Products that don’t come with a new car seat should not be used.
 Some examples include: bunting bags, seatbelt adjusters, attachable plastic trays or mirrors, harness strap covers or head support pads.